 Michelle Christensen is a sociologist and designer, exploring the spaces in between these realms.
 Her research interests include trans- and postdisciplinarity, the politics of objects and the social dimension of ‘thingness’.

-Currently, she heads a research group on critical making at the UdK Berlin / Weizenbaum Institute together with Florian Conradi, as well as teaching as a visiting professor at the Einstein Center Digital Future / Technische Universität Berlin.
+Currently, she is teaching as a visiting professor for Open Science at the Technische Universität Berlin / Einstein Center Digital Future, as well as heading a research group on Critical Maker Culture at the UdK Berlin / Weizenbaum Institute together with Florian Conradi.
 Since 2015, she is a member of the Board of International Research in Design (BIRD) at Birkhäuser, and since 2014, she is a board member of the German Society for Design Theory and Research (DGTF).